haiwen/seafile-admin-docs/manual/deploy_pro/memcached_options.md

 ## Cache Options after 10.0

 Since Seafile-pro-10.0.0, `[memcached]` option group must be configured in seafile.conf.
+You only need to set this one option to replace all previous memcached related options in seafile.conf.